etusivu

 E-mail: info@embassyofnamibia.se.

-For Finnish and Namibian citizens there is no requirement for visa, if staying less than 3 months.
+For Finnish citizens there is no requirement for visa, if staying less than 3 months in Namibia per year.